• Skip to primary navigation

 I’ve shot a few rolls of it now, in those cheap point ‘n’ shoots and also in a Yashica Electro 35 GSN, so I’ll include images from a range of them in this post and let you make up your own mind on their quality.

 They might even push you to pick up some ColorPlus yourself, and you won’t have to go to Tesco to do so.
-Not when you can easily get some from all of these places online shoud you want to instead.
+Not when you can easily get some from all of these places online should you want to instead.

 What is Kodak ColorPlus 200?